Rolls-Royce Pegasus: Background

 Michel Wibault, the French aircraft designer, had the idea to use vectored thrust for vertical take-off aircraft.
 This thrust would come from four centrifugal blowers shaft driven by a Bristol Orion turboprop, the exhaust from each blower being vectored by rotating the blower scrolls.
 Although the idea of vectoring the thrust was quite novel, the engine proposed was considered to be far too heavy.

-As a result, an engineer at Bristol Engine Company, Gordon Lewis, began in 1956 to study alternative engine concepts, using, where possible, existing engine components from the Orpheus and Olympus engine series.
+As a result, an engineer at Bristol Engine Company, Gordon Lewis, began in 1956 to study alternative engine concepts, using, where possible, existing engine components from their Orpheus and Olympus turbojet engine series.
 The work was overseen by the Technical Director Stanley Hooker.
 One concept which looked promising was the BE52, which initially used the Orpheus 3 as the engine core and, on a separate coaxial shaft, the first two stages of an Olympus 21 LP compressor, which acted as a fan, delivering compressed air to two thrust vectoring nozzles at the front of engine.
 At this point in the design exercise, the exhaust from the LP turbine discharged through a conventional rear nozzle.
 There were separate intakes for the fan and core compressor because the fan did not supercharge the core compressor.

 Although the BE.52 was a self-contained power plant and lighter than Wibault's concept, the BE.52 was still complicated and heavy.
 As a result, work on the BE.53 concept started in February 1957.
 In the BE.53 the Olympus stages were fitted close to the Orpheus stages; thus simplifying the inlet ducting.
 The Olympus stages now supercharged the Orpheus core, improving the overall pressure ratio, creating what is now considered a conventional turbofan configuration.

 For a year Bristol designed the engine in isolation, with little feedback from the various airframe manufacturers furnished with data.
 However, in May 1957 the team received a supportive letter from Sydney Camm of Hawker Aviation stating they were looking for a Hawker Hunter replacement.
 The aircraft designer, Ralph Hooper, suggested having the four thrust vectoring nozzles (originally suggested by Lewis), with hot gases from the rear two.
 Further joint discussions helped to refine the engine design.